by Calculated Risk on 9/28/2018 01:00:00 PM

-In December 2007, most analysts were still dramitically underestimating the probably losses for lenders and financial institutions.
+In December 2007, most analysts were still dramatically underestimating the probabe losses for lenders and financial institutions.

 Here is an article from the WSJ quoting a crazy blogger: How High Will Subprime Losses Go?